jpjacobpadilla/SearchAI/README.md

 ### Using proxies

-Google is very finicky about the IP address you use.
 If you'd like to use proxies, you can create a proxy object using `Proxy` and pass it into either `search` or `async_search`.

 ```python